 Cloudflare Enterprise

-As mentioned above, the Cloudflare Enterprise solution is packaged with Cloudways hosting plans at a very low rate, less than $5 monthly.
-It gets even less if you host more than 25 websites with Cloudways.
+As mentioned above, the Cloudflare Enterprise solution is included with Cloudways hosting plans at a very low rate, under $5 per month.
+It gets even less if you host more than 25 websites with Cloudways.ย

 Cloudflare’s robust firewall (WAF) security protection is another reason I chose Cloudways.
-Rest assured, state-of-the-art web security features protect my site against DDoS, ransomware, scams, hackers, bots, phishing, etc.
+Rest assured, state-of-the-art web security features protect my site against DDoS attacks, ransomware, scams, hackers, bots and phishing.ย

 Long story short, I activated the Cloudflare enterprise add-ons after purchasing the Cloudways DigitalOcean server to improve performance, security, and speed.